drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/us_patents.png){: loading=lazy }
 #### European Patents: EPOLINE

-The European Patent Register On-Line (EPOLINE) provides information on all European and Euro-PCT patent applications.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/european-patents-epoline-3d0c49e6'><i class='fa fa-play' aria-hidden='true'></i></button>The European Patent Register On-Line (EPOLINE) provides information on all European and Euro-PCT patent applications.
 Records include bibliographic data, legal status information but no description of the invention (claims or abstracts).
 Files are updated daily and information is available to online users 3-5 days after the action date.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/european_patents.png){: loading=lazy }
 #### Other Patent Databases

-Other patent databases exist, some of which are indicated below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/other-patent-databases-08d33351'><i class='fa fa-play' aria-hidden='true'></i></button>Other patent databases exist, some of which are indicated below.
 In particular, the IBM's Patent Server is a public service providing a different patent database from the US Patent abstracts with as service similar to that of the USPTO.
 Also, the Japanese Patent Office has a searchable database of Japanese patent abstracts, which include the patent number, title, inventor, company, and abstract of the patent.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/other_patents.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org